Scottish Election Briefing 2026

 Prostitution

-The SNP describes prostitution as “a form of gendered violence” and has said it is in favour of criminalising the purchase but not the sale of sex.31 It did not support independent MSP Ash Regan’s Member’s Bill to this effect in February 2026, which subsequently fell; six SNP MSPs voted for, 53 against.
-The Government has said an independent commission will be established to consider the issues and “inform future legislation”.32
+The SNP describes prostitution as “a form of gendered violence” and has said it is in favour of criminalising the purchase but not the sale of sex.33 It did not support independent MSP Ash Regan’s Member’s Bill to this effect in February 2026, which subsequently fell; six SNP MSPs voted for, 53 against.
+The Government has established an independent commission to consider the issues and “inform future legislation”.34

 Pornography